OTA 101: Intro Psy & Mentl Hlth for OTA

 OTA 402: Ethics & Critical Thinking I

-Students will examine the AOTA Code of Ethics in-depth and then use it and the AOTA Occupational Therapy Practice Framework to analyze case studies and examples from fieldwork to further their understanding of liability issues, ethical dilemmas, and decision-making in professional interactions, client interventions, and employment settings.
+Students will examine the AOTA Code of Ethics in relation to case studies and examples from fieldwork to further their understanding of liability issues, ethical challenges, and decision-making in professional interactions, client interventions, and employment settings.

 Credits: 2